bairon/Minesweeper-Solver/README.md

 It's completely self-contained and works pretty good.
 In the current form it solves only games from [Minesweeper X] (http://www.minesweeper.info/downloads/MinesweeperX.html) with the "vistabluemineskin" skin.
 This is because it analyzes the screenshot pixel by pixel comparing the color of blocks with the ones in the skin.
 You can change it, though.
-CHnage the static color variables in Board.java.
+CHnage the static color variables in MBoard.java.
 I even left the "debug" method in, which will print the correct color.

 The solving process involves two solving strategies.
  1. Neighbours, solve field by field